New York University Shanghai: Campus

-ECNU Zhongbei Campus (2013-)
+ECNU Zhongbei Campus (2013–)

-The Class of 2017 of NYUSH spent their first academic year in the Physics-Geography-Biology Building in the Zhongbei Campus of ECNU in Putuo District in 2013, as the Academic Building at Century Avenue was still under construction at that time.
+The Class of 2017 of NYUSH spent their first academic year in the Zhongbei Campus of ECNU in Putuo District in 2013, as the Academic Building at Century Avenue was still under construction at that time.

-After moving in to the Century Avenue Campus in 2014, the building continued to serve as a campus of NYU Shanghai.
-The NYU-ECNU Joint Research Institutes are located in the campus.

-Century Avenue (2014-2022)
+Century Avenue (2014–2022)

 From 2014 to 2022, NYU Shanghai was based at 1555 Century Ave. in Pudong, Shanghai.
 The main campus was contained in a single building, the Academic Center, a 15-story building with two underground floors.
-There is also an academic library that offers virtual and in-person reference services.

-Qiantan (2023-)
+Qiantan (2023–present)

 The groundbreaking ceremony was held for the 114,000 square meters new campus in Qiantan on May 30, 2019.
 The Qiantan Campus was designed and built by architectural firm Kohn Pedersen Fox (KPF).
 The design features four buildings arranged in a pinwheel shape reminiscent of NYU Shanghai's logo, connected as one building above the fifth floor.
-The university hoped to move up to 4,000 undergraduate and graduate students into the new campus since Fall, 2022.
+The university hoped to move up to 4,000 undergraduate and graduate students into the new campus since Spring, 2023.

-However, as the construction of the Qiantan Campus was affected by the 2022 Shanghai Lockdown, the university had to delay its move-in to Spring 2023.
-Under the state of incomplete construction, the campus was partly open to students on January 30, 2023.
-However, many parents and students believed the campus was unsafe for students, and as such the local government and school administration moved classes online after being open for five days.
-The campus was closed to students until February 24, 2023 to allow for construction to proceed at a faster rate.

 Residence Halls

-Jinqiao and Pusan (2015-2022)
+Jinqiao and Pusan (2015–2022)

-NYU Shanghai had two dormitories located within Pudong New Area when the main campus was at Century Avenue.
+NYU Shanghai had two residence halls located within Pudong New Area when the main campus was at Century Avenue.